Making money posting ads sounds like a simple, no-fuss job.

 Now that you know the legitimate ways you can make money posting ads, here are two examples of ad-posting scams that you might find online:

 - People who spread the word about “make money posting ads” used to be people just like you looking for ad-posting gigs.
-Now, they are affiliate marketing for another company so they could earn money with every person referred, and so the cycle continues and everyone are trapped in a multilevel marketing scheme.
+Now, they are affiliate marketing for another company so they could earn money with every person referred, and so the cycle continues and everyone is trapped in a multilevel marketing scheme.

 - People who are actually out to scam others by promising work in exchange for membership fees that give access to fake work-from-home sites.